OpenDataology/website/content/en/docs/components/multi-tenancy/getting-started.md

   action: ALLOW
   rules:
   - when:
-    - key: request.headers[kubeflow-userid] # for GCP, use x-goog-authenticated-user-email instead of kubeflow-userid for authentication purpose
+    - key: request.headers[OpenDataology-userid] # for GCP, use x-goog-authenticated-user-email instead of OpenDataology-userid for authentication purpose
       values:
       - accounts.google.com:userid@email.com   # replace with the email of the user from your Active Directory case sensitive
 ```